rv299792458/quizapp/README.md

-Quiz application for windows using java Swing and my sql Check the pdf for preview.
+Quiz application for windows using java Swing and my sql Check the ppt for preview.